Sharing how this table makeover was exactly what was needed to make a huge difference in our kitchen after painting the cabinets and island.

 After painting the kitchen cabinets and island, it started to come together a little more.
-Paint can do wondering things to a space and it definitely helped with the kitchen.
+Paint can do wonderful things to a space, and it definitely helped with the kitchen.

 However, even with the mini-makeover, I still felt like it wasn’t right; something was off.